 As the new frontier of competitive differentiation, it’s this emotional connection to the brand story that draws one in to enjoy the physical experience of being part of the action.

 “We sought to bring an architectural sensibility to the interior of the new Schiavello retail showroom, enhancing and augmenting the existing space with a play of different shapes nd forms to draw attention to its contemporary context.” – Hecker Guthrie.

 At the heart of the action, a kitchen anchors the showroom firmly in the Schiavello culture, of which coffee-making is an integral part.
-White marble bench tops contrast natural timber joinery and floors, while suspended pendant lighting accentuates the height of the space.
-Nodding to the ongoing importance of biophilia as a design directive, greenery generously punctuates the floorplate – providing a vital counterpoint to the neutral tonal scheme throughout.
+White marble bench tops contrast against natural timber joinery and floors, while suspended pendant lighting accentuates the height of the space.
+Nodding to the ongoing importance of biophilia as a design directive, greenery is generously punctuated across the floorplate – providing a vital counterpoint to the neutrally tonal scheme throughout.

 INDESIGN is on instagram

 The internet never sleeps!
 Here's the stuff you might have missed